List of largest fish: Ray-finned fish (Actinopterygii)

 The largest living bony fish (superclass Osteichthyes, which includes both ray-finned and lobe-finned fish) are the lesser known southern sunfish (Mola alexandrini) also known as the giant sunfish, followed by widely distributed and better known ocean sunfish (Mola mola) and, both being members of the order Tetraodontiformes.
 The largest verified specimen belongs to the southern sunfish discovered dead near the Azores in the Atlantic has set the record for being the largest extant bony fish with the weight of 2744 kg.
 The record size ocean sunfish crashed into a boat off Bird Island, Australia in 1910 and measured 4.3 m from fin-to-fin, 3.1 m in length and weighed about 2,300 kg, while the other record for the biggest bony fish is yet held by a Mola alexandrini which was also coincidentally 2300 kg in mass and 3 m in length, caught off in 1996 and misidentified as a Mola mola.

 As for length, the longest extant bony fish on earth is the giant oarfish (Regalecus glesne).
 Slender and compressed, it averages over 6 m long at maturity.
 A specimen caught in 1885 of 7.6 m in length weighed 275 kg.
 The longest known example, which was hit by a steamship, was measured as 13.7 m long.

 Much larger bony fish existed prehistorically, the largest ever known having been Leedsichthys of the Jurassic period.
-This species is certainly the largest bony fish ever and one of the largest non-cetacean marine animals to have ever existed.
+This species is the largest known bony fish ever and one of the largest non-cetacean marine animals to have ever existed.
 Estimates of the size of this fish range from 21 to 27 m and mass from 20 to 50 tons.
 A maximum size of 22 m and 25–30 tons had been deemed to be most realistic.
 However, a 2013 study which estimated the maximum size of the animal based on the largest specimens it is estimated that Leedsichthys would have a maximum length of 16.5 m and a maximum weight of 49 t.